Amazon is already trying to disrupt health care

 Amazon is betting that those who buy supplies for medical practices -- as well as for educational and government offices -- will be comfortable shopping online.
 Its business site offers additional functions, such as allowing multiple users on a single account, requiring approvals from supervisors and enforcing spending limits.
 But it also allows users to quickly compare prices for a variety of vendors.

-"We want to create an experience similar to the way people shop at home," said Lori Torerson, an Amazon spokeswoman.
+"We want to create an experience similar to the way people shop at home," said Lori Torgerson, an Amazon spokeswoman.

 This venture also has its risks, analysts said.
 Doctors and dentists often have their preferred providers and aren't as sensitive to prices, Murphy said.
 Also, medical offices and hospitals can never afford to be out of stock, which is why they tend to stick with the suppliers that have worked well for them.